FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks

 Despite recent progress, current codecs still face several challenges.
 Acoustic codecs~\cite{defossez2023encodec, kumar2023dac, ji2024wavtokenizer, xin2024bigcodec} achieve high-quality reconstruction but often rely on multiple codebooks, adding complexity to the design of downstream models.
 Additionally, they typically lack strong semantic representations.
 Hybrid codecs~\cite{zhang2024speechtokenizer, liu2024semanticodec, defossez2024moshi, parker2024scaling} aim to combine both acoustic and semantic information while maintaining high-quality resynthesis.
 Still, they often depend on complex multi-codebook designs, explicit disentanglement, distillation losses, or supervised fine-tuning.
 Single-codebook designs~\cite{li2024singlecodec, guo2024lscodec, ji2024wavtokenizer, xin2024bigcodec, wu2024ts3codec} offer a simpler architecture but struggle to balance compression while maintaining both reconstruction quality and effective representations for downstream tasks, especially at low bitrates.
 To address these limitations, we introduce FocalCodec, an efficient low-bitrate codec based on focal modulation~\cite{yang2022focalnets} that compresses speech into the space of a single binary codebook.
 FocalCodec achieves competitive performance in reconstruction at lower bitrates than the current state-of-the-art under a variety of conditions while also preserving sufficient semantic and acoustic information for downstream tasks.

-Our contributions are as follows: \begin{itemize}[topsep=0pt, leftmargin=15pt] \item We introduce FocalCodec, a novel hybrid codec featuring a unique compressor-quantizer-decompressor architecture that compresses speech using a single binary codebook at ultra-low bitrates (0.16 to 0.65 kbps). \item We propose a focal modulation-based architecture with strong inductive biases for speech, offering an efficient and scalable solution for tokenization. \item We demonstrate the versatility of FocalCodec through comprehensive evaluations of reconstruction quality and performance in downstream tasks, highlighting its potential for both discriminative and generative speech modeling. \end{itemize} Demo samples, code and checkpoints are available on our project page\footnote{\href{https://lucadellalib.github.io/focalcodec-web/}{https://lucadellalib.github.io/focalcodec-web/}}.
+Our contributions are as follows: \begin{itemize}[topsep=0pt, leftmargin=15pt] \item We introduce FocalCodec, a novel \textbf{hybrid codec} featuring a compressor-quantizer-decompressor architecture that compresses speech using a \textbf{single binary codebook at ultra-low bitrates} (0.16 to 0.65 kbps). \item We propose a \textbf{focal modulation-based architecture} with strong inductive biases for speech, offering an efficient and scalable solution for tokenization. \item We demonstrate the versatility of FocalCodec through \textbf{comprehensive evaluations of reconstruction quality and performance in downstream tasks}, highlighting its potential for both discriminative and generative speech modeling. \end{itemize} Demo samples and code are available at \href{https://lucadellalib.github.io/focalcodec-web/}{https://lucadellalib.github.io/focalcodec-web/}.